lammps/lammps/doc/src/Modify_contribute.rst

   style you are adding to LAMMPS.
 For simplicity and convenience, the documentation of groups of closely related commands or styles may be combined into a single file.
 This will be one file for a single-file feature.
 For a package, it might be several files.
-These are simple text files with a specific markup language, that are then auto-converted to HTML and PDF.
-The tools for this conversion are included in the source distribution, and the translation can be as simple as doing "make html pdf" in the doc folder.
+These are text files with a .rst extension using the :ref:`reStructuredText <https://docutils.readthedocs.io/en/sphinx-docs/user/rst/quickstart.html>`_ markup language, that are then converted to HTML and PDF using the :ref:`Sphinx <https://sphinx-doc.org>`_ documentation generator tool.
+Running Sphinx with the included configuration requires Python 3.x.
+Configuration settings and custom extensions for this conversion are included in the source distribution, and missing python packages will be transparently downloaded into a virtual environment via pip.
+Thus, if your local system is missing required packages, you need access to the internet.
+The translation can be as simple as doing "make html pdf" in the doc folder.
-  Thus the documentation source files must be in the same format and style as other \*.txt files in the lammps/doc/src directory for similar commands and styles; use one or more of them as a starting point.
-  A description of the markup can also be found in lammps/doc/utils/txt2html/README.html
-  As appropriate, the text files can include links to equations (see doc/Eqs/\*.tex for examples, we auto-create the associated JPG files), or figures (see doc/JPG for examples), or even additional PDF files with further details (see doc/PDF for examples).
-The doc page should also include literature citations as appropriate; see the bottom of doc/fix\_nh.txt for examples and the earlier part of the same file for how to format the cite itself.
-The "Restrictions" section of the doc page should indicate that your command is only available if LAMMPS is built with the appropriate USER-MISC or USER-FOO package.
+  As appropriate, the text files can include inline mathematical expression or figures (see doc/JPG for examples).
+Additional PDF files with further details (see doc/PDF for examples) may also be included.
+The doc page should also include literature citations as appropriate; see the  bottom of doc/fix\_nh.rst for examples and the earlier part of the same file for how to format the cite itself.
+  Citation labels must be unique across all .rst files.
+  The "Restrictions" section of the doc page should indicate if your command is only available if LAMMPS is built with the appropriate USER-MISC or USER-FOO package.
   See other user package doc files for examples of how to do this.
-The prerequisite for building the HTML format files are Python 3.x and virtualenv, the requirement for generating the PDF format manual is the `htmldoc <http://www.htmldoc.org/>`_ software.
   Please run at least "make html" and carefully inspect and proofread the resulting HTML format  doc page before submitting your code.
+  Upon submission of a pull request, checks for error free completion of the HTML and PDF build will be performed and also a spell check, a check for correct anchors and labels, and a check for completeness of references all styles in their corresponding tables and lists is run.
+In case the spell check reports false positives they can be added to the file doc/utils/sphinx-config/false_positives.txt
 * For a new package (or even a single command) you should include one or more example scripts demonstrating its use.
 These should run in no more than a couple minutes, even on a single processor, and not require